zediogoviana/zediogoviana.github.io/content/football.md

 +++
 title = "Football"
 description="During my free time, I’m a football goalkeeper coach 🧤.
-Up until this moment I've been a **one-club man**, and will most likely continue this way."
+Up until this moment I've been a one-club man, and will most likely continue this way."
 +++

 During my free time, I’m a football goalkeeper coach 🧤.
 Up until this moment I've been a **one-club man**, and will most likely continue this way.